Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/09-LAB_SC_100_Lab1_Ex2_DfEASM.md

 Only if the State is set to **Approved Inventory**, assets are represented in dashboard charts and are scanned daily.
 For that reason its important to review newly discovered assets and changed their state accordingly.

-As part of this exercise you set up Defender EASM, created the discovery of Contoso´s outside facing environment, you got deeper insight of assets and their configuration and you have managed assets so that the dashboards only include data for which Contoso is directly responsible.
+### Review
+In this lab, you have completed the following:
+- Created the Defender EASM workspace.
+- Created the Discovery of Contoso´s External Attack Surface.
+- Setup the connection between Defender EASM and a log analytics workspace.
+- Reviewed the Security posture and labeled an asset.

+### You have successfully finished the exercise.
+Click on **Next** to move on to the next one.